dehydratedpotato/SudoEvade/README.md

 2. Unzip the .zip file and run the `install.sh` script in your terminal, like so: `sudo bash PATH/TO/SCRIPT/install.sh -i`.
 3. Once the installation is complete, you may execute a command with root priveleges using `sudoev YOUR_CMD_HERE`.

-If you would like to check that SudoEvade is working properly, you may execute `sudoev id -u`.
-It should return an id of `0` if all is well.
+To check that SudoEvade is working properly, run `sudoev id -u`.
+If all is well, it should return a value of `0`.
 ___

 If the install script fails and reports `Daemon did not start`, run `sudo bash PATH/TO/SCRIPT/install.sh -u` and then reinstall.
 If this fails, you may attempt to start the Daemon manually by performing the following commands (depending on your OS):